slopezpereyra/puppy-adopter/README.md

 -- What is it? --

 A few branches back I wrote PuppyAdopter was nothing more than a program that downloaded images.
 Now I can say its something -a little bit something- more.
-Its name comes from those previous versions -which are still public on this repository-, in which it downloaded only puppies' images from a predetermined web-sites list.
-Now PuppyAdopter works through a web-sites list each user gives, containing of course whatever type of images, which makes its downloads customizable: you could add web-sites holding images of landscapes, animals, philosophers, writers, cars or pretty much anything else, to download images from.
+Its name comes from those previous versions -which are still public on this repository- in which it downloaded only puppies' images from a predetermined web-sites list.
+Now PuppyAdopter works through a web-sites list each user gives, containing of course whatever type of images, what results in a customizable download system.
+You could add web-sites holding images of landscapes, animals, philosophers, writers, cars or pretty much anything else, to download images from.

-PuppyAdopter handles information smartly now; it does not download the same image twice and its listdata.txt is a very safe and comfortable way to handle user-given information and make the web-sites list subject of manipulation (which was done in previous versions, though not exactly flawlessly and in a quite uncomfortable way).
+PuppyAdopter handles information smartly now; it does not download the same image twice and its data sytem is a very safe and comfortable way to handle user-given information and create a customized web-sites list.

-Its only inconvenient is its lack of artificial intelligence at the time of choosing a random image to download from a web-site.
-Among the hundred of pictures of, let's say, landscapes an X website holds, there might be a few not precisely desired: logos, advertisements or simply an undercover monster-truck photograph no landscapes lover would want.
-The program does not know how to distinguish them; if in the random selection the chance falls on the monster-truck, or the logo, or any other undesired image, the program will download it anyway.

-This problem can be solved through machine learning.
-This is something I plan to learn and apply to the program.
-But, as you may see if check how much time there's between each edition of this repository, I don't have the time I need to do so now, since I am learning other computer languages and studying... well, things not related to Python or machine learning.

-Apart from this issue, the program is now flawless.

 -- How does it work? --